Navajo Technical University

 Computing Accreditation Commission (CAC)

-Program Educational Objectives (PEOs) for a Bachelor of Applied Science Degree in Information Technology (IT)
+Program Educational Objectives (PEOs) for a Bachelor of Applied Science (B.A.S.)
+Degree in Information Technology (IT)

 The Navajo Technical University (NTU) Information Technology alumni will show that they meet expectations by performing within one or more of these parameters in five to seven years after graduation: